Achilles tendon rupture treated with VACOped® Boot: rehabilitation programme and exercises

 Information for patients

-This booklet is designed to give you an outline of how your rehabilitation will progress as you recover from your Achilles tendon rupture.
-It is only a guide and can be changed to meet your specific needs.
+This booklet gives you an outline of how your rehabilitation will progress, as you recover from your Achilles tendon rupture.
+It is only a guide, and can be changed to meet your needs.

-The following time frame is a guide and may change depending on your individual progress.
+The following time frame is a guide.
+It may change depending on your progress.

-If you are fitted into a VACOped® Boot, please contact the Physiotherapy Department on 01227 783065, and give your name, date of birth, and the date of your injury.
+If you are fitted into a VACOped® Boot and have not received an appointment within 2 weeks, please contact the Physiotherapy Department on 01227 783065.
+Give your name, date of birth, and the date of your injury.
 We will make sure you are appropriately followed-up.

-What is an Achilles tendon rupture, and what are the benefits of the VACOped® Boot?
+What is an Achilles tendon rupture?
+What are the benefits of the VACOped® Boot?

-An Achilles tendon rupture is a break of the tendon that is at the back of your ankle and connects the calf with the back of your foot.
-When that tendon breaks, you cannot push up onto your toes and your walking is affected.
+An Achilles tendon rupture is a break of the tendon at the back of the ankle, that connects the calf with the back of the foot.
+When that tendon breaks, you cannot push up onto your toes, and walking is affected.

-The treatment with the boot will take about nine to 10 weeks (unless you are told otherwise).
-However, full recovery can take up to a year, so you need to be aware and sensible about your affected leg, follow the advice from the professionals looking after you, and do not push yourself too much, as there is a risk that your Achilles tendon will re-rupture.
-Meanwhile, you will be using crutches (at least for the first few weeks).
+The treatment with the boot will take about 9 to 10 weeks (unless you are told otherwise).
+However, full recovery can take up to a year.
+You need to be aware and sensible about your affected leg.
+Follow the advice from the professionals looking after you.
+Do not push yourself too much, as there is a risk that your Achilles tendon will rupture again.
+You will use crutches for at least the first few weeks.

 What do I do if I need help using my crutches?

-If you need any help using your crutches, visit the East Kent Hospitals website and see the Using crutches leaflet.
+If you need help using your crutches, please read the Using crutches leaflet.

-If using crutches causes you pain in your hands, you can put extra padding on the handles (such as a fleece sock) or buy some hand protectors.
+If using crutches causes you pain in your hands, you can:

 How do I safely use the stairs while having a cast on or wearing my boot?

-Using stairs while non-weight bearing / wearing a cast is not advised due to health and safety risks, unless you have been shown how to by one of the hospital’s physiotherapists.
+Using stairs while non-weight bearing / wearing a cast is not advised due to health and safety risks.
+Only do this if you have been shown how to by one of the hospital’s physiotherapists.

-When going down the stairs, you should first put the crutches down, then your affected leg (1) and finally your non-affected leg (2).
+When going down the stairs, put the crutches down first and then your affected leg (1).
+Finally put down your non-affected leg (2).

 Why are exercises important while I am wearing my boot?

-It is very important to keep moving ‘little and often’ whilst wearing your boot.
+Whilst wearing the boot, it is very important to keep moving ‘little and often’.
 This will help prevent your muscles wasting (becoming weak) and joint stiffness.
 It will also reduce your risk of developing blood clots.

-Once you are referred to Physiotherapy, you will be given an appointment and the physiotherapists will help you with any questions or concerns you may have.
+Once you are referred to Physiotherapy, you will be given an appointment.
+The physiotherapists will help you with any questions or concerns you may have.

 Looking after yourself

-Recovering from an injury can take a long time and it is normal to get frustrated and anxious.
+Recovering from an injury can take a long time.
+It is normal to get frustrated and anxious.
 But remember that while you are recovering, there are some things you can do to help your tendon to heal.
-We suggest limiting the amount of alcohol you drink, stopping smoking, eating a healthy diet, drinking plenty of fluids (especially water), and staying as active as you can, please discuss this with your clinician.
-If you need any extra support, do not hesitate to get in touch with us.

 How do I look after my boot?